FherStk/online-judge-patches/README.md

 3. Opening the `online-judge-custom` project with Visual Studio Code will prompt every customized file as commit pending changes (git fetch needed).

-4. Ignore (locally) some files that should not be uploaded or shared:
+4. Ignore (locally) some files that should not be uploaded or shared with `nano .git/info/exclude` and add the following:
-`nano .git/info/exclude`

-Add the following:
 ```
 node_modules/*
 <desired bridge log path>